respectYourNeighbour/GMAN_Boilerplate/README.md

 Read more: http://www.robotstxt.org/robotstxt.html

 ## bower_install
-Open a CMD on the root folder and do an:
+Open a CMD on the root folder and execute the following command:
 ~~~ sh
  bower install
 ~~~